The Haverford & Record A public archive · updated June 2026

-A Quaker college founded on principles of tolerance and moral seriousness has spent three years tolerating something else: the harassment, intimidation, and sidelining of its own Jewish students.
-What follows is a documented chronology — drawn from news reports, federal court filings, ADL assessments, and a Congressional hearing — of how Haverford College got here.
+A Quaker college founded on tolerance has spent three years tolerating something else — the harassment, intimidation, and sidelining of its own Jewish students.
+What follows is the public record, drawn entirely from news reporting, federal court filings, ADL assessments, a Congressional hearing, and the College’s own statements.

 F